XBraid/xbraid/docs/Examples.md

             return 0;
          }

-2. **GradientNorm**: This routine return the norm of the gradient.
+2. **GradientNorm**: This routine returns the norm of the gradient.
 The stopping criterion of the optimization iteration will be based on this.

          int
          my_GradientNorm(braid_App app,